 How to Avoid IRMAA 2021

 IRMAA stands for Income-Related Monthly Adjustment Amount.
 What a mouthful-She is a modest penalty for a high-income retiree to swallow.
+What you do now affects your 2023 IRMAA Brackets!

 Two aspects make IRMAAs particularly unpalatable: She is an income cliff penalty.
 One dollar over the limit could cost you 3.4 times more for the same Medicare services.
 And secondly, you need to do tax planning TWO YEARS in advance.
 Without even actually knowing where exactly the cliff is going to be!